1 FAIRNESS AND SUSTAINABILITY

 2.4 I want to lodge a complaint about a pair of sneakers.
 What should I do next?

-Our production focuses heavily on human handcrafting, so once in a rare while errors can happen.
-We apologize if this has happened to your shoes!
-We are of course always interested in improving the durability and service life of our shoes, so we ask that you please make a few photos of the defect(s) and send them to Jessica Grannemann email@example.com.
-ATTENTION: By all means also include the attached returns form filled out completely.
-Otherwise we can’t process your complaint.
-Please excuse us for any trouble or inconvenience this situation has caused you.
-We will work to resolve your complaint as quickly as possible.
+We rely heavily on handcrafting skills in our production, so once in a while this can lead to errors.
+We apologize if this is the case.
+We are of course interested in continuously improving the service life of our shoes, so we ask that you please take a few photos of the defect(s) and send them in an email to our Customer Service team at firstname.lastname@example.org.
+We apologize for any inconvenience and will do everything we can to resolve your complaint as soon as possible.

 3 INFORMATION ON THE PRODUCT RANGE